 How are heart transplants executed?

 A heart transplant needs open-heart surgery and a considerable stay in the hospital.
 As per the specific condition of a patient, procedures might vary.
-Usually, the procedure follows:-
+Usually, the Heart Transplant Procedure in Hyderabad follows:-

 A flexible and soft tube known as a Foley catheter is put inside the bladder for draining urine.